Gadi-G-Ezer/iherb/README.md

 It also uses Twitter API to get the number of tweets we have for the product brand.
 We will use this information for a data mining project to make statistics on it.

-Please note that due to Twitter's API rate limiting, the program's execution time may exceed one hour.
-This is because Twitter imposes constraints on the number of requests that can be made per hour.
-Consequently, each request to the Twitter API takes around 4.5 seconds to execute.
+Kindly be informed that the program's runtime may exceed one hour due to Twitter's API rate limiting.
+This is because Twitter enforces limitations on the number of requests that can be issued, necessitating a pause before continuing.

 ## Features
 The iHerb Web Scraper is capable of the following features: